How to Connect Microsoft Teams Chats with Slack (2026)

 Invite from Teams Company to Slack Company

-If the organization initiating the connection uses Microsoft Teams and the external company is on Slack, the setup allows for channel connections only.
-Although Slack companies more commonly initiate these connections, Conclude is planning to develop this feature.
+If the organization initiating the connection uses Microsoft Teams and the external company uses Slack, this setup allows for both channel and chat connections.

 To create a Teams-to-Slack channel connection, the Teams-based company uses the Conclude web dashboard: